 If you’re not terrified of saying no, read no further.
 Saying no to others is one of the most difficult things to do, yet one of the most important.
 It’s the key to helping us manage our time and commitments, but it’s also one of the most difficult things to do.

 - Seek advice from locals

 Whether you’re traveling solo or with a group, it’s always helpful to know what to expect from a country when you’re visiting.
-From what to expect as a woman to security concerns, particularly in countries with high levels of crime, we’ve done the research to help you navigate your way around.
+From what to expect as a woman to security concerns, particularly in countries with higher crime rates, we’ve done the research to help you navigate your way around.

 - Do not walk alone during the night

 As a woman, the dangers of traveling alone in the dark are many, but it is possible to keep yourself safe with the right precautions.
 No matter where in the world you are, you should always have a trusted companion with you to help in an emergency.